Robert Roberson case: Post-conviction controversy and 2016 execution stay

-Throughout the following years, the case of Roberson began to garner attention due to the fact that a key factor of his conviction was "shaken baby syndrome", a scientific theory that some critics label junk science despite the majority of researchers in the field recognizing that some patterns of injury are suggestive of abuse which may at least partially be the result of shaking.
-Apart from the theory, Roberson's lawyers argued that the conviction should not stand, since the medical experts at trial had failed to consider alternative explanations behind the cause of death or take into account the chronic health conditions which Nikki suffered prior to her death.
-Among the new evidence submitted was that Nikki suffered from pneumonia which had developed into sepsis, and Roberson's defense argued that this led to her death rather than the head injuries, adding that the medicine administered to Nikki by doctors during her treatment was no longer prescribed to children in the present day due to its serious complications.
-However, the prosecutors maintained that Roberson's new evidence did not dispute that Nikki died from the head injuries inflicted by her father.
-Alternatively, bruising and internal bleeding could have been caused via reorientation of the skull to adjust for urgent intubation in an effort to prevent brain death.
+Roberson's conviction began to garner attention as "shaken baby syndrome", a significant basis of the case against Roberson, has become increasingly controversial, with critics labeling it junk science.
+Most researchers in the field do believe that some patterns of injury are suggestive of abuse which may at least partially be the result of shaking, but warn that doctors and certainly juries should be extremely cautious before relying upon such a diagnosis.
+In addition, Roberson's lawyers argued that the medical experts at trial had failed to consider alternative explanations behind the cause of death, or taken into account the chronic health conditions which Nikki suffered prior to her death.
+Among the new evidence submitted was that Nikki had suffered from pneumonia, which in turn had developed into undiagnosed sepsis.
+Roberson's defense argued that it was the pneumonia-caused sepsis which led to her death rather than the head injuries, adding that the medicine administered to Nikki by doctors is no longer prescribed to children, as it may cause serious complications.
+Furthermore, the bruising and internal bleeding cited by the prosecution could have been caused during life saving efforts, via reorientation of the skull to adjust for urgent intubation, in an effort to prevent brain death.
+For their part, prosecutors maintained that Roberson's new evidence did not disprove that Nikki had died from head injuries inflicted by her father.

-Another factor in this controversy was that, after his trial, Roberson was reportedly diagnosed with autism, a neurodevelopmental disorder that can lead to difficulties in social communication.
-According to a former detective, the revelation of this undiagnosed condition made him realize that the strange behavior displayed by Roberson in response to his daughter's death, behavior which prompted investigators' suspicions of Roberson, was likely due to autism and possibly not an indication of his guilt.
+Roberson was reportedly diagnosed afterward with autism, a neurodevelopmental disorder that can lead to difficulties in social communication.
+According to a former detective, the later revelation of Roberson's then-undiagnosed condition made him realize that the strange behavior displayed by Roberson in response to his daughter's death, behavior which prompted investigators' suspicions of Roberson, was likely due to autism, and not necessarily an indication of guilt.

-Originally, Roberson was slated to be executed on June 21, 2016, after he exhausted all his appeals against the death sentence.
-However, four days before the execution date, Roberson was granted a stay of execution and a court hearing was convened to review his case.
-The main point of the hearing was to determine whether Roberson's conviction should stand in light of the discredited theory of shaken baby syndrome, and there were past cases of individuals whose murder convictions based on shaken baby syndrome were overturned by the courts under a new law which mainly target cases of convictions based on junk science.
+Originally, Roberson was slated to be executed on June 21, 2016, after he had exhausted all his appeals against the death sentence.
+However, four days before the execution date, Roberson was granted a stay of execution, and a court hearing was convened to review his case.
+The main point of the hearing was to determine whether Roberson's conviction should stand in light of the discredited theory of shaken baby syndrome.
+Some murder convictions based upon shaken baby syndrome had been overturned by the courts under a new Texas law which in part targets cases of convictions based upon junk science.
 The evidentiary hearing came to an end on March 19, 2021.

-On January 11, 2023, the Texas Court of Criminal Appeals decided that there was insufficient basis for the court to intervene in Roberson's case after they found that the doubt surrounding the death of Nikki and purported concerns with the theory of shaken baby syndrome was not enough to bring Roberson off death row or revoke his conviction for murder.
+On January 11, 2023, the Texas Court of Criminal Appeals decided that there was insufficient basis for the court to intervene in Roberson's case after they found that the doubt surrounding the death of Nikki and purported concerns with the theory of shaken baby syndrome was not enough to bring Roberson off death row nor revoke his conviction for murder.
 Similarly, the U.S. Supreme Court rejected another appeal from Roberson on October 2, 2023.